 I would say, do it!
 You won’t regret it!
 Your daughter will have an incredible time and make amazing friends.

-Attendance is free but places are limited.
-Registration is essential to attend.
+Open Classes are free, but places are limited.
+Registration essential to attend.